pbmendoza/mta_ridership/README.md

 ## 🤝 Contributing

-This project is maintained by the Office of the State Deputy Comptroller (OSDC) for New York City's budget and economy.
+This project is maintained by the Office of the [Office of the State Deputy Comptroller for NYC](https://www.osc.ny.gov/osdc) and [Better Data Initiative](https://bdin.org).
 For questions or contributions related to the NYC Subway Recovery Tracker, please refer to the official project page.

 ## 📝 License